infinum/frontend-handbook/Angular/Angular guidelines and best practices/Localization.md

-This chapter covers various best practices for localization and handling translations inside of your Angular application.
+This chapter covers various best practices for localization and handling translations in your Angular application.

 ## Localization library
-Currently, the preferred library of choice for handling localization is [Transloco](https://jsverse.github.io/transloco/).
+Currently, the preferred library of choice for handling localization in Angular is [Transloco](https://jsverse.github.io/transloco/).
-Transloco allows you to define translations for your content in different languages and switch between them easily in runtime.
+`Transloco` allows you to define translations for your content in different languages and switch between them easily at runtime.
 It exposes a rich API to manage translations efficiently and cleanly.
 It provides multiple plugins that will improve your development experience.
-The setup is quite easy and you can find it in the documentation so we won't go into details about it here.
+The setup is quite easy, and you can find it in the documentation, so we won't discuss it here.

-# Usage
+## Usage

-## transloco pipe
+### transloco pipe
-Arguably the easiest way to handle translation is through a pipe.
-To use it simply import `TranslocoModule` in your component and pass the translation key to the pipe in your component template.
+The easiest way to handle translation is through a pipe.
+To use it, simply import `TranslocoModule` in your component and pass the translation key to the pipe in your component template.

 ```html